Lindy Lee: The Life of Stars

 In 2014, Lee was commissioned by Ting Hsin International Group in Shanghai to create a public art work, at which time she first started working with Urban Art Projects (UAP) in Brisbane, using bronze.
 After experimenting with a technique inspired by Buddhist spiritual practice which focused on oneness with nature, UAP collaborated with her to create the 6 m mirror polished stainless steel, egg-shaped sculpture, The Life of Stars for the commission.
 The numerous piercings in the steel were arranged in overlapping concentric circles, representing "earth, life, birth and renewal" that is found in Tao and Buddhist principles, referring symbolically to the connectedness of the universe via a concept used in Mahayana Buddhism.

-Several more versions of The Life of Stars now exist: in Shanghai; at the Province Midtown Cultural Centre in Zhengzhou (Life of Stars: Tenderness of Rain); and Xian, in China; as well as at the entrance to the Art Gallery of South Australia (AGSA) in Adelaide.
+Several more versions of The Life of Stars now exist: in Shanghai; at the Province Midtown Cultural Centre in Zhengzhou (Life of Stars: Tenderness of Rain); and Xi'an, in China; as well as at the entrance to the Art Gallery of South Australia (AGSA) in Adelaide.
 The latter 6 m sculpture was mounted on the AGSA forecourt after being presented for the 2018 Adelaide Biennial of Australian Art: Divided Worlds, its polished stainless steel surface reflecting its surroundings while simultaneously radiating light.
-Over 30,000 holes were individually placed by Lee resemble a map of our galaxy when lit from within.
-The sculpture was bought by the gallery as a farewell gift for departing director Nick Mitzevich in April 2018.
+Over 30,000 holes were individually placed by Lee to resemble a map of our galaxy when lit from within.
+The sculpture was bought for AU$550,000 by the gallery to honour the departing director Nick Mitzevich in April 2018.